GBen1/CountMADescrow/README.md

 ***

-**The Fake Index: Among the madescrows found how much are fake/test/scripted ?**
+**The Fake Index: Among the real madescrows found how much are fake/test/scripted ?**

 - The fake index show you the % of fake madescrows detected among the madescrows found during you last search.

 >If you let `bash MADcountV4.sh` running until the end of the script you will be able to see the fake index of your last search in entering `bash displaylaststats.sh`.

+***

+**The Margin of Error**

+- The difference between the fake index and the reliability index represent the margin of error about fake sales considered as true or real sales considered as fake.

 ***

 **The Release Index: Among the madescrows created how much have been released ?**